 As you probably know, property transactions can take a while in France.
 But that time is essentially a window of opportunity to get the best exchange rate possible.

-To put that into perspective, if the sales proceeds from a French property sale were €150,000 and you were looking to transfer the money back to the UK, you could be €1,500 – €7,500 better or worse off depending on the exact timing of your transfer.
+To put that into perspective, if you sold your French property for €150,000, you could be €1,500 – €7,500 better or worse off depending on the exact timing of your transfer.

 In the case of a property sale, it means you can secure a rate once you have exchanged.

 You may also wish to read our Practical Advice for Selling Your Property in France.